Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 **Condition 1.**

-This is already handled by the definition of $A$.
+The reason we want this is because if a student were given their own paper, then they may give themselves an inflated grade.
+However, we don't need to worry about this as it's already handled by the definition of $A$.

 **Condition 2.**